idunmore/CESIL/README.md

 -   **Standard**  - Default mode; matches the original implementation of the CESIL language.

--   **Plus**  - Optional; adds instructions for a stack, subroutines and modulo division.
+-   **Plus**  - Optional; adds instructions for a stack, subroutines, modulo division, random numbers, ASCII character output, integer input from the console and inc/dec operations.

 "Plus" mode is enabled by use of the `-p` or `--plus` options; the default behavior only observes the original CESIL instructions.
 In "Plus" mode, the following additional features/instructions are available: